 Chope – The Chope app lets you book tables at a resto of your choice and earn Chope dollars.

 BistroChat – this new app lets you chat directly with a restaurant to book online.

-HK Food Truck – The food truck scheme is being tested at eight locations around Hong Kong and this app lets you know where and when to find them.
+HK Food Truck – The food truck scheme is being tested at eight locations around Hong Kong.
+This app lets you know where and when to find them.